Liacouras Center: Use beyond basketball

+Professional wrestling

 On October 16, 2019, All Elite Wrestling (AEW) held its third televised professional wrestling event at the Liacouras Center, broadcast on the TNT network in the United States.
-AEW returned to the Liacouras Center for its two year anniversary show on October 6, 2021.
+AEW returned to the Liacouras Center for its second anniversary show on October 6, 2021.

+On April 5, 2024, Ring of Honor (ROH - the sister promotion of AEW), promoted its Supercard of Honor event at the Liacouras Center.

+On April 6, 2025, AEW return with their pay-per-view, Dynasty.

+Pandemic era hospital

-In March 2020, the Liacouras Center was transformed into a field hospital with 200 beds arranged on the court in anticipation of a surge in need due to the COVID-19 pandemic and shortages in city hospitals.
+In March 2020, the Liacouras Center was transformed into a field hospital with 200 beds arranged on the court in anticipation of a surge in need during the onset of the COVID-19 pandemic and shortages in city hospitals.
 At the end of April 2020, operations of the field hospital began winding down as the rate of new COVID-19 cases in Philadelphia began to decline.